 Ballal Dhipi, Archaeological mound in Bamanpukur, India.

-Among the excavations, a stone crocodile head was found that functioned as a water drainage feature within the ancient buildings.
-This unusual element shows the artistic and practical care that ancient builders put into their work.
+During the excavations, a stone carving of a crocodile head was found that once served as a water drainage spout inside one of the ancient structures.
+This detail shows that the builders paid close attention to both craft and function in their work.

 The community of curious travelers